Debra D. Mays

 “I can …”

-I can (as a teacher) help the students gain knowledge on Europe beginning to reach out beyond its boundaries in a great age of discovery and exploration.
+I can (as a teacher) help the students gain information on English settlers in the American colonies.

-Learning Targets For Students: (1) Christopher Columbus (2) Europeans and (3) Trading with the Americas.
+Learning Targets For Students: (1) Dictatorship.
+(2) Totalitarian and (3) Authoritarian Government.

-I can (as a teacher) help the students gain knowledge on American colonies freedom from the European Countries.
+I can (as a teacher) help the students gain knowledge on the different types of government.

-Learning Targets For Students?
-(1) Great Britain (2) Parliament and (3) British Democracy
+Learning Targets For Students: (1) Democracy (2) Direct Democracy and (3) Representative Democracy.

-I can (as a teacher) help the students gain knowledge on a developed system of shared power and responsibility.
+I can (as a teacher) help the students gain knowledge on pure Democracy.

-I can (as a teacher) help the students gain knowledge on the new United States with its Declaration of Independence.
+I can (as a teacher) help the students gain knowledge on power used to defend personal wealth and interests.

 Instructional Strategies/